envoyproxy/nighthawk/benchmarks/README.md

 To use the benchmark suite, there are a couple of environment variables that need to be overriden:

-- ENVOY_IP_TEST_VERSIONS=v4only|v6only (optional)
+- `ENVOY_IP_TEST_VERSIONS` (optional), e.g. v4only|v6only
-- NH_CERTDIR points the suite to the Envoy test ssl certificate directory.
+- `NH_CERTDIR` points the suite to the Envoy test ssl certificate directory.
-- NH_RUNDIR points to the directory where the nighthawk binaries exist
+- `NH_RUNDIR` points to the directory where the nighthawk binaries exist
-- NH_CONFDIR points the suite to the backend configuration files that belong to any pre-provided test fixtures used to bootstrap test servers.
+- `NH_CONFDIR` points the suite to the backend configuration files that belong to any pre-provided test fixtures used to bootstrap test servers.

 # TODO